Camel case: Computer programming

 Charles Simonyi, who worked at Xerox PARC in the 1970s and later oversaw the creation of Microsoft's Office suite of applications, invented and taught the use of Hungarian Notation, one version of which uses the lowercase letter(s) at the start of a (capitalized) variable name to denote its type.
 One account claims that the camel case style first became popular at Xerox PARC around 1978, with the Mesa programming language developed for the Xerox Alto computer.
 This machine lacked an underscore key (whose place was taken by a left arrow "←"), and the hyphen and space characters were not permitted in identifiers, leaving camel case as the only viable scheme for readable multiword names.
 The PARC Mesa Language Manual (1979) included a coding standard with specific rules for upper and lower camel case that was strictly followed by the Mesa libraries and the Alto operating system.
 Niklaus Wirth, the inventor of Pascal, came to appreciate camel case during a sabbatical at PARC and used it in Modula, his next programming language.

 The Smalltalk language, which was developed originally on the Alto, also uses camel case instead of underscores.
 This language became quite popular in the early 1980s, and thus may also have been instrumental in spreading the style outside PARC.

 Upper camel case (or "Pascal case") is used in Wolfram Language in computer algebraic system Mathematica for predefined identifiers.
 User defined identifiers should start with a lower case letter.
 This avoids the conflict between predefined and user defined identifiers both today and in all future versions.

+C# variable names are recommended to follow the lower camel case convention.